threedworld-mit/tdw/Documentation/api/command_api.md

 ## **`send_replicants`**

-Send Transform (position and rotation) data of Replicant and their body parts.
+Send data of each Replicant in the scene.

 - <font style="color:green">**Sends data**: This command instructs the build to send output data.</font>